mattjlewis/pigpioj/README.md

 For security reasons, the pigpiod daemon process can be limited to allow only local connections.
 Check the `ExecStart` parameter in `/etc/systemd/system/pigpiod.service.d/public.conf`.
 If it has the `-l` option then it will only allow connections from the local machine, e.g.:

 ```
 ExecStart=/usr/bin/pigpiod -l
 ```

 To change this behaviour, simply remove the `-l` parameter from this file and restart the process:

 ```shell
 sudo systemctl restart pigpiod.service
 ```

+If the file doesn't exist, run the `raspi-config` application and choose "3 Interface Options", "P8 Remote GPIO" and select "Yes".
+This will make the appropriate changes and create that file if it didn't already exist.

 ## Example Application